White Population Way Down In Suburban Chicago

 Since 2010, the Chicago metro area has lost more white residents than any other racial group, according to a WBEZ analysis of U.S. Census Bureau population estimates released Thursday.

-The region, which includes parts of Indiana and Wisconsin, lost about 220,000 white residents between 2010 and 2018.
+The Chicago metro area — which covers 14 counties, including nine in northeast Illinois, four in northwest Indiana and one in southeast Wisconsin — lost about 220,000 white residents between 2010 and 2018.
 The drop in white population over that span of years has occurred entirely in the suburbs.
-Chicago — especially areas near downtown — has witnessed white population growth since 2010, according to previously released census data.
+Chicago, especially in areas near downtown, has witnessed white population growth since 2010, according to previously released census data.

 Indiana University sociologist Samuel Kye says population trends suggest that white residents move to other towns once nonwhite groups become 20% to 25% of the population.
 “Past that point, white flight is going to be more likely,” Kye said.